hit-moodle/moodle-local_onlinejudge/README.md

 2. If the directory `MOODLE_PATH/local/onlinejudge/` exists, remove it.
 3. Put `onlinejudge` into `MOODLE_PATH/local/`
 4. `cd MOODLE_PATH/local/onlinejudge && ./install_assignment_type`
-5. Login your site as admin and the plugins can be installed/upgraded.
+5. Login your site as admin and the plugins will be installed/upgraded.
 6. `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`
 7. If you want to use sandbox judge engine, then
    `cd MOODLE_PATH/local/onlinejudge/judge/sandbox/sand/ && make`